dragonnn/efmt/README.md

 A tiny, fast and panic-free alternative to core::fmt

-The basis for the development of tfmt is [japaric's ufmt](https://github.com/japaric/ufmt).
+The basis for the development of efmt is [japaric's ufmt](https://github.com/japaric/ufmt).
 All the main ideas and concepts come from there.
 However, the author makes it clear that the representation of floating point numbers and padding is not the focus of the implementation.
 For some projects, it is precisely these points that are important.